AusDTO/gov-au-content-guide/_entries/2016-05-04-capitalisation.md

 **For example**

-> Parliament House, Australia Post, etc, The Australian Government, but then the government.
+> Parliament House, Australia Post.
+> the Australian Government, but then the government.

 Titles